-4.9 Property, plant and equipment
+4.9 Property and equipment

-This caption includes land; buildings; additions and improvements of leasehold fixed assets; and equipment.
-Property, plant and equipment are stated at cost less accumulated depreciation.
-The historical cost includes costs relating to the acquisition of property, plant and equipment.
+This caption includes right of use assets, leasehold improvements and computer and other equipment.
+Property and equipment are stated at cost less accumulated depreciation.
+The historical cost includes costs relating to the addition of property and equipment.